srilakshmikanthanp/clipbirdesk/docs/design/Protocol.md

 | 0x01       | Coding Error  |
 | 0x02       | TLS Error     |

-### AuthInfoPacket
+### Authentication

-The **AuthRespPacket** is used to initiate the authentication process to the client.
+The **Authentication** is used to indicate the authentication process to the client.
 This packet contains the following fields:

 #### Header